JKirchartz/awesome-stars/README.md

 - [pages-gem](https://github.com/github/pages-gem) - A simple Ruby Gem to bootstrap dependencies for setting up and maintaining a local Jekyll environment in sync with GitHub Pages
 - [pnglitch](https://github.com/ucnv/pnglitch) - A Ruby library to glitch PNG images.
 - [vagrant-ansible-mean](https://github.com/brianium/vagrant-ansible-mean) - A Vagrant configuration using ansible to provision Ubuntu Precise and the latest versions of Node.js, MongoDB, Yeoman, and the Yeoman Angular.js generator.
-- [scss-lint](https://github.com/brigade/scss-lint) - Configurable tool for writing clean and consistent SCSS
+- [scss-lint](https://github.com/sds/scss-lint) - Configurable tool for writing clean, consistent SCSS
 - [vim-node](https://github.com/moll/vim-node) - Tools and environment to make Vim superb for developing with Node.js.
 Like Rails.vim for Node.
 - [devdocs](https://github.com/freeCodeCamp/devdocs) - API Documentation Browser
 - [forgiva](https://github.com/Sceptive/forgiva) - The new-age password manager.